Connect with us

 Ipswich Town was not the first club to come onto ORG’s radar as a potential investment opportunity in English football.
 Schwartz said the PSPRS fund nearly invested in a club as “part of a bigger [investment] group”.
 This is something that fellow Gamechanger 20 director, Brett Johnson, previously alluded to, having considered Newcastle United when the were put up for sale by former owner Mike Ashley.

-Despite those links, Schwartz said the opportunity to invest in wasn’t as bright as the opportunity to take majority ownership of Ipswich Town, a club Schwartz described as undervalued, with the new owners uncovering “more opportunity literally every day”.
+Despite those links, Schwartz said the opportunity to invest in Newcastle wasn’t as bright as the opportunity to take majority ownership of Ipswich Town, a club Schwartz described as undervalued, with the new owners uncovering “more opportunity literally every day”.

-It’s also worth considering the initial expense required when investing in a Premier League club compared with a outfit.
+It’s also worth considering the initial expense required when investing in a Premier League club compared with a League One outfit.
 Gamechanger 20 are said to have paid around £30m to Marcus for Ipswich, while Newcastle’s new owners recently bought out Mike Ashley for a fee of more than ten times that amount.
 The £320m needed to acquire the Magpies was a drop in the ocean compared with the capital required to invest in the playing squad and rebuild its infrastructure.
 In 2020, Premier League clubs suffered substantial combined losses totalling £700m, which many are still recovering from.
 Schwartz and ORG viewed Ipswich as a low-risk, high-reward opportunity.

 Although Ipswich aren’t yet in the League One top six, the signs are ominous for the rest of the division.
-A 4-1 win at Wycombe underlined the capabilities of ‘s side, who have averaged two points per game in their last ten league games – promotion-winning form.
+A 4-1 win at underlined the capabilities of Paul ‘s side, who have averaged two points per game in their last ten league games – promotion-winning form.
 Cook insisted it was always going to take time for his new-look team to gel and so it proved, with their first league win not arriving until mid-September.

 Cook believes his squad’s biggest consistency “is its inconsistency” at present.
 There have been one or two false dawns for the Ipswich faithful.
-The biggest of the lot was at Accrington after thrashing Doncaster 6-0.
-Nevertheless, recent comprehensive away wins at and Wycombe have created a benchmark for the rest of the season.
+The biggest of the lot was at Accrington after thrashing 6-0.
+Nevertheless, recent comprehensive away wins at Portsmouth and Wycombe have created a benchmark for the rest of the season.
 Although the club’s American owners insist long-term sustainable success is the end goal, Brett Johnson recently admitted he has a “healthy impatience” to see the Tractor Boys back in the Championship and beyond.
 Given the depth of the new Ipswich squad, anything but a top six finish would surely leave Paul Cook’s Portman Road future in jeopardy.

 Tackle the News